FAQ for the Leibniz Competition 2024

 Yes.
 The Division Leibniz Competition Procedure must be informed immediately if an application for funding of the same project is submitted to or approved by another body, in order to prevent duplicate funding.
 Any parallel application for funding must be indicated when submitting the application.

 Yes.
 Funding can continue to be distributed by the lead Leibniz institute to national academic partners, such as universities based in Germany.
+Distribution of funding is also possible to non-academic, non-commercial partners in Germany.
+Non-commercial partners include, for example, non-profit registered associations or public utilities.

 Yes.
 International collaboration partners must generally pay their own costs.